GET THE ACE NEWSLETTER

 Conservation education, rhino protection & rehabilitation

-Learn about South African rhino and the poaching crisis so you can become a rhino conservation ambassador!
+Learn about South African rhino and the poaching crisis so you understand the intricacies of this topical conservation issue.

 Rhino conservation is one of the most urgent conservation challenges in South Africa.
-Conservationists around the world are involved in combating rhino poaching and the trade in rhino horn, but each year the number of rhino killed by poachers increases, with little evidence in sight that we are winning the war against poaching.
+Conservationists around the world are involved in combating rhino poaching and the trade in rhino horn, yet it continues relentlessly with little evidence in sight that we are winning the war against poaching.

 Based in a large reserve in South Africa you will spend a week working with a population of rhino in their natural habitat and learning about rhino protection in a combination of informal talks and debates and while out on rhino patrol.